 - Pictures & Videos – Buyers want to see accurate images and videos of the horse for sale.
 Be sure to groom the animal prior to the shoot and use a quality camera to capture photos of the animal.
 Take many pictures and select the best ones that you think will catch the viewer’s attention the most.
-A video is another way to display the horse’s abilities.
+A video is another way to display the horse’s abilities (if the advertising site allows videos).
 Take a short video of the horse exhibiting any training or skills it may have.

 - General Information – On most classified ad websites, you will be prompted to give the essential details to entice visitors to click on your ad.
 This typically includes: